yanivholder/Software_Design_HW1/README.md

 * PersistentMap is an abstraction for the SecureStorage, giving us unlimited sized values and also the option to retrieve the entire map.

+#### HW2
+- loanManager is used for keeping track of loan requests and available amount of each book
+- Persisntent map now work in a parallal manner, reads all needed key entries needed and when all return it stitches the parts together (the 100Byte parts)
+- when a user tries to wait for books or return them, the queue is checked and futures (belonging to loanReq) are completed if possible.

 ### Testing Summary
+#### Of HW1
-UserManager, BookManager and TokenStore were all unit-tested using a fully functional mock of the PersistentMap That is because it's very easy to supply said fake (a simple map).
+- UserManager, BookManager and TokenStore were all unit-tested using a fully functional mock of the PersistentMap That is because it's very easy to supply said fake (a simple map).

-PersistentMap was unit-tested using a fully functional mock of the SecureStorage (also easy to implement)
+- PersistentMap was unit-tested using a fully functional mock of the SecureStorage (also easy to implement)

-SifriTaub was unit-tested using a mock for both the UserManager and BookManager since their logic is not trivial and could not be mocked without repeating their code
+- SifriTaub was unit-tested using a mock for both the UserManager and BookManager since their logic is not trivial and could not be mocked without repeating their code

-Integration tests we did check the whole system together.
+- Integration tests we did check the whole system together.

+####- Added tests for HW2:
+- loanManager unit tests using a LoanService Fake
+- added unit tests to sifriTaub for new API
+- added integration test for the new functionalities

-### Difficulties
+### Difficulties HW2
-Please list any technological difficulties you had while working on this assignment, especially with the tools used: Kotlin, JUnit, MockK, Guice, and Gradle.
-Guice was the most problematic, and we think more example should be given for future exercises.
-Besides Guice, all the above worked fine and easy to manage
+none

 ### Feedback
-Cool assignment, made us use what was taught and understand where it comes to use.
-Guice took a lot of time to operate and that too bad because the concept was clear all along, and it didn't teach much to play around with configurations till it works.
+good assignment, but should be more clear in the PDF, there were some gray areas. stuff like "cant use threads" should be said in advance and not piazza